Mowbray, Cape Town: Landmarks

 State-funded Mowbray Maternity Hospital, the only of its kind in Cape Town, is located on Hornsey Road near Mowbray railway station.
 Mowbray Maternity Hospital is a referral hospital and provides comprehensive specialised maternity services spanning the three main stages of childbirth; Antenatal care, labour and delivery, and postnatal care.

 Rhodes Memorial, built in memory of Cecil John Rhodes, lies on the slopes of Devil's Peak west of Mowbray near the M3 Highway.
 A national landmark, Rhodes Memorial lies within the Table Mountain National Park and was built with granite from the rock bases on which the mountain rests.
 The memorial site offers panoramic day time and night time views of the Cape Peninsula and Cape Town and is popular amongst tourists and locals.

 The Mowbray Golf Course, adjacent to the N2 Highway, was established in 1910 and is recognised for being amongst the best in South Africa.
 It is an 18-hole golf course with a combination of links and parklands.
 The course has hosted the South African Open several times.

 Windmill

 The only complete windmill in South Africa was Mostert's Mill.
 It was built in 1796 and worked until the 1860s.
 It was restored in 1935 and again in 1995 and was open to the public one Saturday a month.
-It was destroyed in a fire in April 2021.
+It was destroyed in a fire in April 2021, but three years later, it was fully restored.